-Due to the complex nature of our dress code policy, administration reserves the right to handle all dress-code violations in a case by case manner.
+Due to the complex nature of our dress code policy, administration reserves the right to handle all dress-code violations on a case-by-case manner.

 All clothing should conform to the MMS Unified Student Dress Code:

-- All pants and shorts must be PLAIN, the appropriate size, and navy, black, khaki, gray and dark blue/black denim.
+- All pants, skirts, and shorts must be plain, the appropriate size, and navy, black, khaki, gray and dark blue/black denim.

 - Students can wear short-sleeved shirts, long-sleeved shirts, crewneck shirts, hoodies that are navy or gray with the MCS logo on the left side.
-The MMS uniform shirt option may also be worn.
+The MMS uniform shirt may also be worn.

-- Students may also wear navy or gray “Marietta Blue Devil” sweatshirts/hoodies over their uniform shirt such as those provided by MMS sports teams.
-While wearing a hooded sweatshirt/jacket, students must keep the hood completely down (off of the head) while indoors.
+- Students may also wear navy or gray “Marietta Blue Devil” sweatshirts/hoodies over their uniform shirts such as those provided by MMS sports teams.
+While wearing a hooded sweatshirt/jacket, students must keep the hood completely off of the head while indoors.

-- No slides, shower shoes, beach shoes, rubber flip flops, house shoes, slippers, or slipper boots are allowed.
+- No slides, shower shoes, beach shoes, rubber flip flops, house shoes, sandals, slippers, open-toe shoes, or slipper boots are allowed.

-Students earn uniform-free days throughout the year; however, the following clothing items ARE NEVER ALLOWED (Please note that this is not a comprehensive list and is subject to change.)
+The following clothing items ARE NEVER ALLOWED.
+Please note that this is not a comprehensive list and is subject to change.

 Tank tops, shirts, or dresses with straps narrower than 2”